Norway

 - On his Facebook page, Aladini posted PFLP propaganda, including images that glorify violence and terrorists.
 On May 7, 2018, Aladini posted a PFLP memorial notice for the death of six members of Hamas who were killed during the “crimes of the Zionist enemy.”

-- Women’s Centre for Legal Aid and Counseling (WCLAC) (NOK 2.6 million in 2019)
+- In 2023-2025, Women’s Centre for Legal Aid and Counseling (WCLAC) received NOK 7.8 million.

 - Accused Israeli forces of “resorting to extra-judicial killing, mass intimidation and collective punishment in order to maintain their grip on Palestinian territory in violation of basic international norms.”